-The children in our Toddler program begin at 20 months and continue until they are approximately three years old.
-Classes meet three consecutive or five mornings weekly.
+The children in our Toddler program begin at age 20 months and continue until they are approximately three years old.
+They begin in September and remain in the class the entire school year.
+Classes meet three consecutive (Tuesday, Wednesday and Thursday) or five mornings weekly.
 This is your child's first school experience.
 The class consists of 10 two year olds with two NAMC TODDLER Montessori teachers.

 Individual work time focuses on practical life skills, social skills, sensorial exploration, art and food preparation and beginning language and math lessons.

-The Primary Program is a class of 30 children of mixed ages ( 2.9 to 5 years) with three AMI Montessori teachers.
+The Primary Program is a class of 30 children of mixed ages ( 3-6 years) with three AMI Montessori teachers.
 Children remain in the class for a three year period as they progress from being the youngest to the oldest.